Comparing Ocean Transport Options: RoRo vs Container

 - Client delivers the car to a terminal at the port of loading, or we have it delivered by a domestic carrier.

-- The car is received by the terminal, no inspection report is done
+- The terminal receives the car with no inspection report

 - No photographs are taken unless arranged with the client or driver